-Shell script allows launch of Preview from Terminal window with command: \$ preview "filename or path to file" <return> open \$1

-"open" opens Preview as default viewer, filename or path to file passed via \$1
+The shell script "preview" allows to launch Preview from a Terminal window with command: \$ preview "filename or path to file" <return>.
+In the second line of the script: "open" opens Preview as default viewer, the filename or path to the file is passed via "\$1".